National Geographic Bee: School competitions

 The final competition consisted of two parts: the final round and the championship round.
-Each of the ten finalists started with a clean slate and was eliminated after two incorrect answers.
+Each of the ten finalists started with a clean slate and was eliminated after the second incorrect answer.
 This continued until the number of contestants drops from ten to two and a third-place finisher was determined.
 A player was not officially eliminated until the end of a series of questions, since if all but one competitor made their second miss in that round, all the players stayed in the competition.
 Again, a player could ask for a spelling or repeat on any question, but only once per question.
 Earlier in the round, questions could require oral answers or written answers from all the competitors at one time.
 Quite often, many of the earlier questions in this round contained visuals as part of the question, such as maps or pictures.
 Question examples included pictures of state quarters with the name rubbed off and maps of the US with national forests shown and numbered.
 Contestants, at the time, were given the name of the national forest and had to match states with trees.
 At the national level, competitions could include items such as flags, musical instruments, hats, and even live animals.
 After a certain round, all questions required oral answers only.

 If there was a tie for the championship round or third place, there would be an elimination round.
 For example, if four players are left and three made their second mistake, the fourth advances to the championship round and the other three enter the tiebreaker.
 The moderator then asked each of the three players, at the same time, to write their answers to the same question.
 In this special round, questions could be repeated by players but they could not ask how to spell a given word.
 As a result, if one of three responses was correct, the player would rise to the championship round and the other two moved to the tiebreaker round until a third-place winner determined.